BernLeWal/PlayWerewolfWithAI/README.md

 An online game based on the famous werewolf cardgame, but also with AI-agents as players.

 It is a case study how well AI-agents (using LLMs) act in human collaboration.
+* Are AI agents on a par with humans when it comes to communication and collaboration?
+* Is it fun to play a board game with AI players?
+* If not, what improvements could be made to bring AI agents closer to humans, and what could a technical implementation look like?

+These questions will be examined and answered in the context of an online board game - the card game "Werewolves".

 ## Pre-Requisites